SahilThorat11/C_Programming/Assignments/Assignment_08/README.md

-Assignment 8 :
+# Assignment 8 :

 This folder contains Warmup codes and their time complexities which are:-

-Accept the number from user and print the appropriate string according to the numbers range
+        1.Accept the number from user and print the appropriate string according to the numbers range

-Accept digit from user and print it in words
+        2.Accept digit from user and print it in words

-Find factorial of number given by user
+        3.Find factorial of number given by user

-Accept number from user and display its table
+        4.Accept number from user and display its table

-Accept number from user and print its table in reverse order.
+        5.Accept number from user and print its table in reverse order.

 Commands used to execute these codes:-